yegappan/cscope/README.md

 Command|Description
 -------|-----------
-CsFindSymbol|Find symbol
+:CsFindSymbol|Find a symbol
-CsFindDef|Find definition
+:CsFindDef|Find a definition
-CsFindCalled|Find functions called by  a function CsFindCalling|Find function calling a function CsFindText|Find a text
+:CsFindCalled|Find functions called by  a function :CsFindCalling|Find function calling a function :CsFindText|Find a text
-CsFindPattern|Find a pattern.
+:CsFindPattern|Find a pattern.
-CsFindFile|Find a file
+:CsFindFile|Find a file
-CsFindIncluding|Find file #including the specified file CsPop|Pop the cscope query results stack
+:CsFindIncluding|Find file #including the specified file :CsPop|Pop the cscope query results stack
-CsShow|Show the cscope query results stack
+:CsShow|Show the cscope query results stack

-The following configuration variables are supported:
+The following configuration variables are supported.
+You can set these variables in your `.vimrc` file.

 Variable|Description
 --------|-----------